 Address: 6959 Peller Ave S, Hastings, Minnesota

 Located only two miles east of the Minneapolis-Saint Paul International Airport, Fort Snelling State Park offers a quick natural respite amid the urban landscape.
 Set against the confluence of the Minnesota and Mississippi River, Fort Snelling comprises a riverine environment with plenty of trails to explore.

 Address: 101 Snelling Lake Road, St. Paul, Minnesota

-For a little quicker pace on your next trail travels, Minnesota is also home to an impressive collection of mountain biking trails.
-The state also has an extensive state park system with one of the most water-fed national parks in the country.
+More Outdoor Adventures in Minnesota: For a quicker pace on your next trail travels, Minnesota is also home to an impressive collection of mountain biking trails.
+The state also has an extensive state park system, with one of the most water-fed national parks in the country.
 Within all the best national and state parks in Minnesota, camping options abound.
-Check out our Best Campgrounds in Minnesota article for details.
+Check out our best campgrounds in Minnesota article for details.